sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

    	:width: 800
    	:height: 400

-Download and store the configuration files in dataprep
+Download and store the configuration files in DataPrep
 ======================================================
 The configuration files are used to construct the parameters and initial setup for the API.
 The available configuration files can be manually downloaded here: `Configuration Files
 <https://github.com/sfu-db/DataConnectorConfigs>`_ or automatically downloaded at usage.